He is Aḥmad ibn ʿAlī ibn Muḥammad ibn Muḥammad ibn ʿAlī ibn Maḥmūd ibn Aḥmad ibn Ḥajar al-ʿAsqalānī al-Shāfiʿī al-Miṣrī al-Qāhirī.

 Ibn Ḥajar wrote many books.
 His more famous works include:

-Al-Ḥāfiẓ Ibn Ḥajar passed away after ʿIshāʾ on Saturday night on the 28th of Dhū al-Ḥijjah6 852 AH.
-He was buried in a small cemetery in Cairo.
-50,000 people including the Sultan and Caliph attended his funeral.
+Al-Ḥāfiẓ Ibn Ḥajar passed away after ʿIshāʾ on Saturday night, the 28th of Dhū al-Ḥijjah6 852 AH.
+He was buried in a small cemetery in Cairo, and 50,000 people, including the Sultan and the Caliph, attended his funeral.
 May Allāh ﷻ have mercy upon him, and reward him with the best of rewards on behalf of Islām and the Muslims.

 As mentioned by al-Suyūṭī in Naẓm al-ʿIqyān fī Aʿyān al-Aʿyān pg.
 45. Sakhāwī mentions he was born on 12th of Shaʿbān (al-Jawāhir wa al-Durar, pg.
 104). ↩